 An overhead shot of air fryer roasted carrots topped with ginger sesame dressing and fresh chives.

-How to save leftover air fryer carrots
+How to store leftover air fryer carrots

 You can save the leftover carrots in a sealed container in the fridge for up to 4 days.
 The air fryer carrots taste great cold so make for a delightful addition to packed lunches or a simple veggie side right out of the fridge!